owenyeo/tp/docs/UserGuide.md

 * Timeslots added of type `module` will be colored blue, while those of type `CCA` will be colored red.
 * To add an event that lasts until the end of the day (midnight), set the end timing as `2400`.
-* You will not be allowed to add an event that clashes with any existing events.
+* You will not be allowed to add an event that clashes with any current or future events.

 </div>